The domain cost me a whooping $18.00/yr on AWS, and involved a couple hours of registration and migration.

 Modifying [email protected]

-But once you’ve got your http headers deployed is the only time you can test them against Mozilla’s observatory, or scott helme’s security-headers.com and obviously you’ll probably want to make changes.
+But once you’ve got your http headers deployed, that’s the only time you can test them against Mozilla’s observatory, or scott helme’s security-headers.com and obviously you’ll probably want to make changes.

-There is a serverless plugin available to deploy [email protected], but the plugin required to deploy the function on new CloudFront distributions, not existing ones.
-So there is a fairly manual way to do this.
+There is a serverless plugin available to deploy [email protected], but the plugin deploys the function on new CloudFront distributions everytime, not modify existing ones.
+So for me that was a serious problem.
+Cloudfront distributions are one of the slowests things to deploy on AWS.
+So I decided to do this the old fashioned way — by hand.

 By first deleting the trigger old lambda function — and then creating a new version of function, and repeating the previous steps.
 It’s not just tedious and manual (3 button clicks) — it’s very very slow.
 The CloudFront distribution takes ~20 minutes to propagate and then you still need to invalidate the cache, another ~5 minutes before you can test.